johnpapa/angular-ngrx-data/docs/entity-metadata.md

 Run the demo app and try changing existing hero names or adding new heroes.

 Your app can call the `selectKey` selector to see the collection's `ids` property, which returns an array of the collection's primary key values in sorted order.

+<a name="entity-dispatcher-options"></a>
+### _entityDispatcherOptions_

+These options determine the default behavior of the collection's _dispatcher_ which sends actions to the reducers and effects.

+A dispatcher save command will add, delete, or update the collection _before_ sending a corresponding HTTP request (_optimistic_) or _after_ (_pessimistic_).
+The caller can specify in the optional `isOptimistic` parameter.
+If the caller doesn't specify, the dispatcher chooses based on default options.

+The _default_ defaults are the safe ones: _optimistic_ for delete and _pessimistic_ for add and update.
+You can override those choices here.

 <a name=additional-collection-state></a>
 ### _additionalCollectionState_